janephp/janephp/documentation/JsonSchema/generate.rst

 -------------

-Jane JsonSchema can also generate multiple schemas at the same time with different namespaces and directories, allowing to handle JSON References on others schema.
+Jane JsonSchema can also generate multiple schemas at the same time with different namespaces and directories, allowing to handle JSON References on others schemas.

 See :doc:`/JsonSchema/multi` for more information